Biography of Samuel Taylor Coleridge

 Samuel Taylor Coleridge was the tenth and youngest child of the local vicar and his second wife.

 Henry the Eighth Free Grammar School, Ottery St Mary.
 Christ’s Hospital.
-Jesus College Cambridge (ran away to join the Dragoons under the alias of Silas Tomkyn Comberbache and had to be bought out by his brothers).
+Jesus College Cambridge (He ran away to join the Dragoons whilst there under the alias of Silas Tomkyn Comberbache and had to be bought out by his brothers).

 1782: Coleridge goes to Christ’s Hospital School in London and meets his lifelong friend Charles Lamb.